-Tretinoin is usually sold as a cream.
-It’s one of several active ingredients in Hers Acne, making it easy to add to your skincare routine.
+Tretinoin comes in a gel or cream form .
+It’s one of several active ingredients in our acne treatments, making it easy to add to your skincare routine.

-For severe, difficult cases of acne, some dermatologists will prescribe isotretinoin.
+For severe, difficult cases of acne, some dermatology practitioners or healthcare providers will prescribe isotretinoin.
 Like tretinoin, isotretinoin is a retinoid that speeds up skin cell turnover.
 Unlike tretinoin, isotretinoin is an oral medication, meaning it’s usually taken as a once-daily pill.

 Compared to tretinoin, isotretinoin has a larger, more serious range of side effects.
 Because of this, it’s usually only used as a treatment for severe chin and jawline acne, such as persistent, painful cystic acne that doesn’t go away using topical treatments.